jennifer-jiang/backend-onboarding-project/README.md

 ### Setting up your Database

 We intentionally hid the ORM abstraction layer from you initially.
-Please make sure you pull the DB layer by running `git pull orm` before starting the project.
+Please make sure you pull the DB layer by running `git merge origin/orm` before starting the project.

 A diagram detailing the database structure can be found [here](https://dbdiagram.io/d/61db423ef8370f0a2ee93059).